samuelpowell/LibTOAST.jl/README.md

 This mesh defines a circular two-dimensional domain of radius 25mm.

-TOAST.jl reports that it has loaded the mesh.
-In TOAST++ the mesh and the finite-element subspace are tightly coupled: a description of the mesh includes a specification of the finite-element shape functions; as such TOAST.jl is able to precompute the sparsity pattern which will be used for system matrix assembly.
+libTOAST.jl reports that it has loaded the mesh.
+In TOAST++ the mesh and the finite-element subspace are tightly coupled: a description of the mesh includes a specification of the finite-element shape functions; as such libTOAST.jl is able to precompute the sparsity pattern which will be used for system matrix assembly.

 ### 3. Define the parameters